codeplaysoftware/portBLAS/doc/AddingBlas3Op.md

 This folder has one file for each level of blas.
 For example, the `trsm` function will be located in `include/interface/blas3_interface.h`.

-When defining a new level 3 operation, the first step is to declare the user-facing function in this file, similar to the following:
+When defining a new level 3 operation, the first step is to define the user-facing function, in this case `blas::_trsm`, and declare the internal function that will be implemented inside SYCL-BLAS, called `blas::internal::_trsm`, similar to the following:

 ```c++
 namespace blas {